SmartThingsCommunity/SmartThingsPublic/smartapps/smartthings/ecobee-connect.src/README.md

 ### Install Manually from Code
 For this method you will need to have one browser window open on GitHub and another on the IDE.

-Follow these steps to install the Ecobee Sensor:
+Follow these steps to install the `Ecobee (Connect)` SmartApps:
 - [IDE] Click on the `My SmartApps` tab
 - [IDE] Click `New SmartApp` (top right corner)
 - [IDE] Click `From Code`
-- [GitHub] Go to the respository for the Ecobee Connect SmartApp: <https://github.com/StrykerSKS/SmartThingsPublic/blob/StrykerSKS-Ecobee3/smartapps/smartthings/ecobee-connect.src/ecobee-connect.groovy>
+- [GitHub] Go to the respository for the `Ecobee (Connect)` SmartApp: <https://github.com/StrykerSKS/SmartThingsPublic/blob/StrykerSKS-Ecobee3/smartapps/smartthings/ecobee-connect.src/ecobee-connect.groovy>
 - [GitHub] Click `Raw`
 - [GitHub] Select all of the text in the window (use Ctrl-A if using Windows)
 - [GitHub] Copy all of the selected text to the Clipboard (use Ctrl-C if using Windows)